Callek/slideshows/PITCHME.md

    - e.g.: |
      - Project |
      - Set of files changed |
-     - If the decision task is run via cron (via target task method) |
+     - If the decision task is run via cron (using a target task method) |

 +++
 #### _Optimized_ task set:

-- After you grab the cake mix, you look at its ingredients list: |
+- After you grab the cake mix, you look at its list of stuff you need: |
   - Eggs |
   - Frosting |
   - Buttermilk |